patrick-motard/dotfiles/README.md

 4. look into using taskwarrior for task management

 5. look into using oh-my-zsh custom plugins for better management of .zshrc [oh-my-zsh wiki "Customization" section](https://github.com/robbyrussell/oh-my-zsh/wiki/Customization)

+# Unanswered Questions

+Things I want to know but didn't have time to look into when I thought of it.

+- i3wm: How to move a window below the window to the right or left of it without moving it below the entire tree